roflmaostc/RadonKA.jl/README.md

 See either the [documentation](https://roflmaostc.github.io/RadonKA.jl/dev/tutorial).
 Otherwise, this [example](https://github.com/roflmaostc/RadonKA.jl/blob/main/examples/example_radon_iradon.jl) shows the main features, including CUDA support.
 There is one tutorial about [Gradient Descent optimization](https://github.com/roflmaostc/RadonKA.jl/blob/main/examples/CT_with_optimizer.jl).
-Another one covers how the Radon transform is used in [Volumetric Additive Manufacturing](https://github.com/roflmaostc/RadonKA.jl/blob/main/examples/volumetric_printing.jl).
+Another one covers how the Radon transform is used in [Tomographic Volumetric Additive Manufacturing](https://github.com/roflmaostc/RadonKA.jl/blob/main/examples/Tomographic_Volumetric_Additive_Manufacturing_with_Refraction.jl).
+One notebook explains how you can use the arbitrary geometries.
+See [here](examples/documentation_different_geometries.jl).

 # Development
 File an [issue](https://github.com/roflmaostc/RadonKA.jl/issues) on [GitHub](https://github.com/roflmaostc/RadonKA.jl) if you encounter any problems.